euphonie/study-notes/Engineering Tools/Cloud/GCP/Security/Kubernetes Engine.md

 - Enable Binary Authorization

 **Monitoring and Logging**
-- Kubernetes engine monitoring is enabled by defult and
+- Kubernetes engine monitoring is enabled by defult and provides a monitoring dashboard tailored for k8s.
+	- Control if it collects application logs
+	- And disable cloud monitoring or logging completely
+- In the dashboard
+	- Key performance metrics.
+CPU utilization, memory utilization and the number of open incidents

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTAxNDIyNjgzLDE3OTY4ODAyNjksMjQxND
-AyMTBdfQ==
+eyJoaXN0b3J5IjpbMTc3NjUwODg5NiwxNzk2ODgwMjY5LDI0MT
+QwMjEwXX0=
 -->